jeftegoes/AwsOverview/Machine Learning/AI and ML.md

   - Adjusting the balance between simple and complex model.
   - Increase regularization to reduce overfitting.

+# 22. Data Augmentation

+- Generates new training data from existing data.
+- Increases representation of underrepresented groups.
+- Reduces dataset imbalance and model bias.
+- Improves fairness and generalization.

-# 22. What to do if overfitting?
+# 23. What to do if overfitting?

 - Overfitting is when the model gives good predictions for training data but not for the new data.
 - **It occurs due to**